Chris927/social_connections/README.md

 	bundle install

-Next, you need to add the migration.
-This works currently by executing
+Next, you need to add the migration by using the install generator of the gem:

-	rake db:migrate:social_connections
+	rails g social_connections:install

-which adds the required tables.
+which adds the required migration(s).
+Doing a migration will generate the required tables:

+	rake db:migrate

 Now, every model that is supposed to act as a connectable thing (so that friends can connect other friend or users can like books, or similar), add to all those models